timw-nl/zuidakker_2.0/wp-content/plugins/updraftplus/readme.txt

 The <a href="https://updraftplus.com/news/">UpdraftPlus backup blog</a> is the best place to learn in more detail about any important changes.

 N.B.
 Paid versions of UpdraftPlus Backup / Restore have a version number which is 1 higher in the first digit, and has an extra component on the end, but the changelog below still applies. i.e. changes listed for 1.16.32.x of the free version correspond to changes made in 2.16.32.x of the paid version.

+= 1.25.9 - 12/Nov/2025 =

+* FIX: A regression that resulted in the list of tables within the "Database size" tools not being displayed, due to code refactoring implemented in version 1.25.8.
+* TWEAK: Add function for returning Advanced Tools menu data in a structured format.
+* TWEAK: Refactoring connection keys data function to deduplicate and read from a single source
+* TWEAK: Restored the missing backup confirmation pop-up icon for older WordPress versions.
+* TWEAK: Stripped unwanted HTML from the plain-text notice and added new lines after each sentences in the sale offer message.
+* TWEAK: Update Black Friday seasonal sale URL/link
+* TWEAK: Updated "Check our premium" and "Back up non-WP tables and external databases" URL links to avoid HTTP 404 (not found) errors.
+* TWEAK: Update database charset detection to support both CHARSET= and CHARACTER SET syntax in SQL dumps
+* TWEAK: Replaced deprecated (boolean) casting

 = 1.25.8 - 07/Oct/2025 =